IGME-RIT/Basic-Cpp-Constructors-and-Destructors/README.md

 # Basic C++: Constructors and Destructors

-This example explains how to declare constructors and destructors.
+This example explains how to declare and use constructors and destructors.
 It also covers many of the nuances involved in creating and destroying objects.

 # Setup